SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Messaging (Unicast, Broadcast, Multicast).md

 ![Figure 07](./resources/messaging-07.png)

 And that is the whole process.
-Once complete a message is considered successful and on the source node gets a success message.

 ##### Multiple hops